How To Make Faster WordPress Sites

 As a website owner/user, there’s only so much you can do to that helps in make faster WordPress sites.
 Many fundamental sins are committed in the code, and there’s not much you can do about that — unless you’re willing to get your hands dirty!
 Without getting into the nitty-gritty, here are the most common issues you’ll encounter — and how to solve them.

 Loading scripts takes up valuable requests and bandwidth.
-While some need to be loaded in the header (the part of the website that loads first), most will work just fine if loaded in the footer — the part of the site that loads last.
-By the time the browser gets to load the footer of your website it’ll have loaded your content, so the viewer can start reading while the scripts in the footer are loaded.
+While some need to be loaded in the header (the part of the website that loads first), most will work fine if loaded in the footer — the part of the site that loads last.
+By the time the browser loads the footer of your website, it’ll have loaded your content, so the viewer can start reading while the scripts in the footer are loaded.

 The solution is to move as much as you can to the footer.
-In WordPress, you can do this using the wp_enqueue_script() function — take a look at the linked documentation for more details.
-This helps a lot in makes faster WordPress sites.
+In WordPress, you can do this using the wp_enqueue_script() function — look at the linked documentation for more details.
+This helps a lot in making faster WordPress sites.

-The same kind of logic can be applied to how your content’s structured.
+The same logic can be applied to how your content’s structured.
 If your sidebar’s loaded before your content and something goes awry, it’ll hold up the whole site.
-If it’s loaded with your content, it may still cause the site to hang, but, by that time, the main content will have loaded.
+If it’s packed with your content, it may still cause the place to hang, but by that time, the main content will have loaded.

 Minifying files is a handy way of reducing their size.
 A code is written to be read by humans, but machines don’t need all that extra spacing and readable variable names.
-Minification gets rid of everything that’s only needed for readability, such as spaces, line breaks, and comments.
+Minification removes everything that’s required only for readability, such as spaces, line breaks, and comments.
 Even better: the tools used are the same as above!

 With time, any database will deteriorate.
 The worse your code, the faster this will happen.
 Luckily, MySQL has some great tools built in to repair these problems.
-Large databases eat up more RAM and slow down queries, which leads to longer processing times, which can add up to 10 seconds of load time!
+Large databases consume more RAM and slow down queries, leading to longer processing times, which can add up to 10 seconds of load time!

-One of the smartest things you can do is research the plugins and themes you use, and be consistent with the decisions you make.
+One of the most brilliant things you can do is research the plugins and themes you use and be consistent with your decisions.
 This will help make your website faster — and keep it that way!